-If you have a large file or you only want to review a specific part of your project, select the objects that you don't want to have access to in VR and hide them.
+If you have a large file or you only want to review a specific part of your project, select and hide any objects that you don't need to see in VR.

-The Prospect plugin for Rhino exports all the geometry in the file except for those that have been hidden using the command Hide.
+The Prospect plugin for Rhino exports all the geometry in the file except for those that have been hidden using the Hide command.